Your parenting* journey is both unique to you and your family and a shared and timeless human growth process.

 - Are especially beneficial for parent group sharing and discussion.
 Parenting was never supposed to be an individual, or couples-only, sport: our biology expects it to be a group enterprise.
 When we reestablish the group setting around parenting, we regain benefits of shared knowledge, experience, perspective and emotional resources that we might not even realize we're missing.
 The Principles guide the group to focus on what we know works for children.
 Join an AP Group or another great group in your area or explore our leader guidelines to become a parent leader in your community.

-We're updating our website and content to reflect our embrace of all family arrangements and structures.
-"Parent" and "mother" are terms that apply to all primary caregiving adults who actively love and care for children in ongoing, health-giving relationships.
+*references to parents, family, mothers refer to all primary caregiving adults who actively love and care for children in ongoing, health-giving relationships.
 These individuals include fathers, partners, guardians, non-parent caregivers, teachers, coaches and others.
 We embrace all family arrangements and structures that nurture children.